Wool

 PETA investigations across the world, including many in Australia, have shown farmers punching sheep in the face, pinning them down by a knee on their necks, throwing them like ragdolls, stomping on them, hitting them with metal clippers, carelessly cutting them and stitching bloody, gaping wounds without training or pain relief.

-Industry shearing is so often violent not only because sheep are commodified and devalued as individuals by the industry, but because shearers are generally paid per animal shorn, or by weight of wool.
-Being paid this way, rather than per hour, incentivises speed which inevitably results in rougher handling, more careless work, and injury.
+Industry shearing is so often violent, not only because sheep are commodified and devalued as individuals by the industry, but because shearers are generally paid per animal shorn, or by weight of wool.
+According to the RSPCA, this can be up to 200 sheep per day (with shearers only spending 2-3 minutes on each sheep).
+Being paid this way, rather than per hour, incentivises speed, which inevitably results in rougher handling, more careless work, and injuries.

 A still from a PETA undercover investigation in an Australian shearing shed.